emscripten-core/emscripten/site/source/docs/api_reference/fiber.h.rst

 fiber.h
 =======

 `Fibers <https://en.wikipedia.org/wiki/Fiber_(computer_science)>`_ are light, co-operative threads of execution.
 The `fiber.h <https://github.com/emscripten-core/emscripten/blob/main/system/include/emscripten/fiber.h>`_ header defines a low-level API for manipulating Fibers in Emscripten.
-Fibers are implemented with :ref:`Asyncify`, so you must link your program with ``-s ASYNCIFY`` if you intend to use them.
+Fibers are implemented with :ref:`Asyncify`, so you must link your program with ``-sASYNCIFY`` if you intend to use them.

 Fibers are intended as a building block for asynchronous control flow constructs, such as coroutines.
 They supersede the legacy coroutine API that was available